beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - CentOS^[[http://centos.org/](http://centos.org/)]: a free Linux Operating System (OS) distribution derived from the Red Hat Enterprise Linux (RHEL) distribution.
-- GlusterFS^[[http://gluster.org/](http://gluster.org/)]: a distributed file system providing shared replicated storage accross multiple servers over Ethernet or Infiniband.
+- GlusterFS^[[http://gluster.org/](http://gluster.org/)]: a distributed file system providing shared replicated storage across multiple servers over Ethernet or Infiniband.
 Having a storage shared between the compute nodes is a requirement for enabling live migration of VM instances.
 However, having a centralized shared storage service, such as NAS limits the scalability and leads to a single point of failure.
-In contrast, the advantages of a distributed file system solution, such as GlusterFS, are: (1) not single point of failure, which means even if a server fails, the storage and data will remain available due to automatic replication over multiple servers; (2) higher scalability, as Input/Output (I/O) operations are distributed accross multiple server; and (3) due to the data replication over multiple server, if a data replica if available on the host, VM instances access the data locally instead of over network improving the I/O performance.
+In contrast, the advantages of a distributed file system solution, such as GlusterFS, are: (1) not single point of failure, which means even if a server fails, the storage and data will remain available due to automatic replication over multiple servers; (2) higher scalability, as Input/Output (I/O) operations are distributed across multiple server; and (3) due to the data replication over multiple server, if a data replica if available on the host, VM instances access the data locally instead of over network improving the I/O performance.
 - KVM^[[http://www.linux-kvm.org/](http://www.linux-kvm.org/)]: a hypervisor providing full
-  virtialization for Linux leveraging hardware-assisted virtualization features of the Intel VT and AMD-V chipsets.
+  virtualization for Linux leveraging hardware-assisted virtualization features of the Intel VT and AMD-V chipsets.
 The kernel component of KVM is included in the Linux kernel since the 2.6.20 version.
 - OpenStack: free open source IaaS Cloud computing software originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
-The OpenStack project is currently lead and managed by the OpenStack Foundation, which is "an independent body providing shared resources to help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and the community around it, including users, developers and the entire ecosystem."
+The OpenStack project is currently lead and managed by the OpenStack Foundation, which is "an independent body providing shared resources to help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and the community around it, including users, developers and the entire ecosystem" ^[[http://wiki.openstack.org/Governance/Foundation/Structure](http://wiki.openstack.org/Governance/Foundation/Structure)].
-  ^[[http://wiki.openstack.org/Governance/Foundation/Structure](http://wiki.openstack.org/Governance/Foundation/Structure)].
   The OpenStack project is supported by more than 150 companies including AMD, Intel, Canonical, SUSE Linux, Red Hat, Cisco, Dell, HP, IBM and Yahoo!.